metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 One of the fastest-growing areas is Quantitative Systems Pharmacology (QSP).
 In short, QSP builds detailed mathematical models that describe how drugs interact with the human body and how biological systems respond in return ([NIH QSP White Paper, 2011](https://customsitesmedia.usc.edu/wp-content/uploads/sites/106/2012/12/17062522/NIH-White-Papaer-2011.pdf)).

 Think of the human body as a complex engineered system - full of components, feedback loops, and regulators.
 QSP turns this system into math: models that allow pharmacologists, engineers, and statisticians to test drug behavior virtually before moving to costly and risky experiments in the lab or clinic.
-These models help researchers:

-- predict how a drug will behave under different dosing regimens,
-- optimize treatment strategies,
-- identify risks before they show up in patients, and
-- explain failures in trials by uncovering hidden mechanisms.

-In other words, QSP lets you "run" a drug inside a virtual patient - much like an aerospace engineer tests a new airplane in a simulator long before the first real flight.
+Much like an aerospace engineer tests a new airplane in a simulator long before the first real flight.

 ### How QSP Relates to Other Modeling Fields